 - secure endorsement of their application by a senior manager or director of their employer.

-At schools in Glasgow, individuals choosing metalwork for their Higher and Standard Grade Craft & Design projects are eligible for prizes awarded by the Craft for excellence in design and craftsmanship.
+The prizes awarded are based on excellence in design and craftsmanship.
 In addition runners up prizes may be awarded if appropriate.
 These are run in conjunction with the Trade House Schools Competition.

 The Incorporation of Hammermen and Scottish Engineering Award